Emplastus: Emplastus macrops

-E. miocenicus
+Emplastus miocenicus

 Dlussky and Putyatina described this species from a pair of fossils that had been identified as other species.
 The holotype queen was originally identified by Heer as Ponera fuliginosa, while the paratype queen was identified by Heer as Formica ungeri.
 While the queens are similar in appearance to E. haueri, both are double in body length of that species, being 13.5 mm long.
 The queens have heads that are nearly square, compound eyes placed near the midpoint, and a clypeus that is curved on the front margin.

-E. (?) ocellus
+Emplastus (?) ocellus

 The species was first described by Heer as Formica ocella from a pair of queens and males that he thought to be mating when entombed in the lake bottom, in addition to an additional solitary male.
 The type queen has a body length of 6.2 mm, while the males range between 4.9–5.6 mm.
 The head capsule is rectangular in outline with straight sides and a concave outline to the rear margin.
 The front edge of the clypeus is straight, bordering the mandibles which have a curving shape.
 The unique features of the head are distinct to the species, but preservation is poor enough that placement into a new genus or existing genus is problematic.